kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 For example your Devops team should not be "hardening" (aka patching) images or waiting for "audits" to happen.

-Instead **investments** are required to build/maintain CI/CD pipelines to create the required host/image artefacts and automate / "shift left" the checks.
+Instead **invest** in CI/CD pipelines to create the required host/image artefacts and automate / "shift left" the checks.

-The **goal is continuous delivery**, in robust reproduciable build pipeline with tests, and not an _after the fact_ ah-hoc patch.
+The **goal is continuous delivery**, in robust reproducible build pipelines with tests, and not an _after the fact_ ah-hoc patch.